manzoorqirat-boop/TanaBanaApp/README.md

                                  follow-up log modal per invoice
       AuditTrailScreen.tsx     Phase 3 — searchable append-only log
 ```

+## Renamed to TanaBana

+The app's display name was originally "QMfg" (matching the source web
+app's own branding — see `QMfg-Frontend` throughout this file, which
+is that source repo's actual name and stays as-is, since it's a
+factual pointer to what's being ported, not this app's brand).
+It's
+now "TanaBana".
+What changed and what didn't:

+**Changed — user-visible, no downside:**
+- `app.config.ts`'s `name` field, the brand text on the drawer header
+  and all three auth screens (Login/ForgotPassword/ResetPassword), the
+  Tenants page's explanatory copy, and the footer copyright string in
+  both `en.json` and `hi.json`.
+- `package.json`'s `name` field (and the regenerated `package-lock.json`
+  to match) — purely a dev-tooling label, zero runtime effect.

+**Changed — safe *only* because nothing has shipped yet:**
+- `app.config.ts`'s `slug` (`qmfg-mobile` → `tanabana-mobile`) and
+  `android.package` (`com.qmsofts.qmfg` → `com.qmsofts.tanabana`).
+The
+  slug ties to whatever Expo/EAS project you've registered; the
+  Android package name is **permanent** once a build using it reaches
+  the Play Store.
+Both are safe to change now since — per every prior
+  phase's notes in this README — no build has been signed or
+  submitted yet.
+If that's no longer true by the time you read this
+  (i.e. you've already run a real `eas build` or published anything),
+  revert these two specific fields rather than the rest of this
+  change.
+- The deep-link scheme in `navigation/linking.ts`
+  (`qmfg://` → `tanabana://`, plus the matching `https://` prefix).
+  Same caveat: only matters once a build is live, and the backend's
+  password-reset email template needs to agree with whichever scheme
+  is actually current.
+- The SecureStore/AsyncStorage key names in `lib/api.ts`
+  (`qmfg_token`/`qmfg_refresh`/`qmfg_active_company` →
+  `tanabana_token`/etc.).
+While making this change, found
+  `context/AuthContext.tsx`'s bootstrap check was a **hardcoded
+  duplicate of the token-key string** rather than importing the
+  constant from `api.ts` — a pre-existing bug risk (not introduced by
+  this rename) that would have silently broken login-state restoration
+  the moment the two literals drifted, exactly like this rename would
+  have.
+Fixed properly: `TOKEN_KEY` is now exported from `api.ts` and
+  `AuthContext.tsx` imports it instead of repeating the literal.
+The
+  practical effect of the key rename itself: anyone with an existing
+  dev build gets logged out once on next launch.
+Harmless with no real
+  users yet.

+**Deliberately not touched:**
+- The `com.qmsofts.*` Android package namespace itself (only the
+  trailing segment changed) — `qmsofts` is the company/developer
+  namespace, not the app name.
+- Every reference to `QMfg-Frontend` — that's the actual name of the
+  source web-app repo this was ported from, a fact about where the
+  code came from, not this app's own branding.
+- The overall placeholder approach (still not final branding — swap
+  before a production release) and the accent-blue palette
+  (`#1d4ed8`).
+The mark itself was redesigned though, not just
+  relabeled — see the icon/splash note in the Phase 4 section below
+  for what it shows now and why.

 ## Phase 3 — GST Report, P&L, Cash Flow, Receivables, Audit Trail